Rock 'n' Roll History for

 June 7

 The US Internal Revenue Service charges Chuck Berry with three counts of tax evasion.
-Just hours later, he performs for President Carter on the front lawn of the White House.
-Berry later pled guilty and was ordered to perform a series of benefit shows after serving four months in prison.
+Just hours later, he performed for President Carter on the front lawn of the White House.
+Berry would later plead guilty and was ordered to perform a series of benefit shows after serving four months in prison.

 1980 - ClassicBands.com